gravitee-io/gravitee-policy-ai-prompt-token-tracking/.docgen/overview.md

-This policy allows you to keep track of the number of tokens send and receive to/from an AI API.
+This policy allows you to track of the number of tokens sent and received by an AI API.